slmosque/BIOL/README.md

 Python script (executable) from class to extract DNA sequences from a fasta file (genome) using the coordinates of specific genes from gff file (start and stop codon coordinates)

 #### parse_GFF.py
 Python script (executable) to extract DNA sequences from a fasta file (genome) using the coordinates of specific genes from gff file (start and stop codon coordinates)

+#### parse_GFF1.py
+Python script (executable) to extract DNA sequences from a fasta file (genome) using the coordinates of specific genes from gff file (start and stop codon coordinates).
+Based on that a new function was added to reverse complement genes that were annotated in the (-) strand

+#### parse_GFFCDS.py
+Python script (executable) to extract DNA sequences from a fasta file (genome) using the coordinates of specific genes from gff file (start and stop codon coordinates) and it selects for exons present in the genome

+#### test.py
+Python script (executable) to create a function to reverse complement genes annotated in the (-) strand.
+(Work in progress)